12-year-old girl with cancer in need of bone marrow transplant

 "My brother had an anxiety attack when all this started.
 I don't want my family to be upset," she said.
 "I want people to enroll on the bone marrow registry, not (just) for me.
 There are a lot of people out there who need it and can't find it, so it'd be good if they'd sign up to save somebody's life."

-Her family hopes her's will be one of the lives saved.
+Her family hopes hers will be one of the lives saved.

 She already has a plan for her life when she's older.
 "I want to be a nurse at Texas Children's Hospital.
 There are a lot of people who work there who had cancer as kids.
 I want to be one of them who help other children while they're going through treatment."